Generic selectors

 • Search for “Batch Save Layers” and install it.

-• After installation, you can access the plugin under Plugins > Batch Save Layers > Batch Save Layers.
+• After installation, access the plugin under Plugins > Batch Save Layers > Batch Save Layers.

-• In the plugin window, you can add the layers you want to export, specify the output format, and set other options such as CRS, file name, and directory.
+• In the plugin window, add the layers you want to export, specify the output format, and configure options such as CRS, file name, and output directory.

 1. Export:

-• Configure all the settings according to your needs.
+• Configure all settings according to your needs.

-• Click Run to export all the selected layers.
+• Click Run to export all selected layers.

 Method 2: Using the Processing Toolbox for Batch Export

-For vector layers, you can use the built-in Processing Toolbox to perform a batch export.
+For vector layers, you can use the built-in Processing Toolbox to run a batch export without any additional plugins.

 1. Open the Processing Toolbox:

-• You can access it by clicking on the toolbox icon or by going to Processing > Toolbox.
+• Click the toolbox icon in the toolbar, or go to Processing > Toolbox.

-• Right-click on the tool and select Execute as Batch Process.
+• Right-click the tool and select Execute as Batch Process.

-• Set the output path and any other necessary parameters for each layer.
+• Set the output path and any other necessary parameters for each row.

-• Click Run to start the batch export process.
+• Click Run to start the batch export.

 Method 3: Using Python Scripting

-For more advanced users, Python scripting within QGIS allows for highly customizable export processes.
-You can write a script to iterate through your layers and export them using your specified parameters.
+For advanced users, Python scripting within QGIS allows for a highly customisable export process.
+You can write a script to iterate through your layers and export each one with your chosen parameters.

 1. Open the Python Console in QGIS: